You can only visit Gramvousa Beach if you’re visiting the much more famous Balos beach and lagoon, a short distance down the Crete coast.

 We expected Balos to be special and it certainly is.
 The biggest surprise of our Gramvousa Balos trip was just how beautiful the beach at Gramvousa Crete is.
 We’re talking best one of the best beaches in Crete, indeed one of the best beaches in Greece.
 And the rest.
 Whisper it, but we enjoyed Gramvousa even more than Balos.
 Find out just why we rate Gramvoussa Bay so highly.

-The 200-metre-long beach is one of the most beautiful beaches in the Mediterranean
+The 200-metre-long beach is one of the most beautiful beaches in the Mediterranean.

-You can only visit on Gramvousa Balos cruises – these are run by Cretan Daily Cruises, which operate from nearby Kissamos port
+You can only visit on Gramvousa Balos cruises – these are run by Cretan Daily Cruises, which operate from nearby Kissamos port – see our article on How To Get To Balos Beach for further information.

-Where Is Gramvousa ?
+Where Is Gramvousa Beach?

-Imeri Gramvousa island is a few miles off the north-west coast of Crete, close to Balos lagoon.
-Gramvousa beach is on Imeri Gramvousa, and not Agria Gramvousa.
+Imeri Gramvousa island is a few miles off the northwest coast of Crete, close to Balos lagoon.
+Gramvousa Beach is on Imeri Gramvousa, and not Agria Gramvousa.
 The latter means ‘Wild Gramvousa’, is largely inaccessible and rarely visited.

 This whole area is part of Chania province, and the nearest town is the port of Kissamos, an hour’s drive from Chania city.